entel-digital/cvutils/README.md

 ## Features

-* TODO
+### TODO
+* Inprove documentation on installing on linux, apple silicon and windows
-* refactor bounding boxes to shapely geometry
+* Refactor bounding boxes to shapely geometry